 At the next step, you’ll be asked to complete a questionnaire about your vehicle.
 For that, we suggest you have to hand you log book (V5C), your purchase/lease invoice and any finance agreements with Mercedes-Benz Financial Services.
 Once you’ve completed that, we’ll review your information and will contact you if we need anything further.

-In addition, we’ve begun the court process having issued claims on behalf of owners who’ve registered with us.
 Once you’ve registered, we’ll keep you updated with correspondence on your claim.

 Please note: you cannot sign up with more than one law firm to claim for the same vehicle.
 If you do so, there’s a risk that more than one firm will issue your claim at court.
-This is considered an abuse of process and may expose you to pay costs.
+This is considered an abuse of the court process and may expose you to pay costs.

 Mercedes emissions claim

 815,000 Mercedes vehicles worldwide have been fitted with defeat devices, the KBA has found.
 Here our Gareth Pope explains how you can join the collective action if you've been affected.